Here’s A Surprising Difference Between 30A and 50A RV Power!

 • 30A RVs are allowed up to five (5) branch circuits (without an energy management system)

-• 50A RVs are allowed up to more than five (5) branch circuits.
+• 50A RVs are allowed up to more than five (5) branch circuits, typically up to 12 (limited by box size).

 The typical setup of a 30A camper looks like this: